gaocegege/CompilerLab/source/syntax.md

     var
     const
     static
-    register
+    fast
+    receive
     return
-    // register is supported in program and function
+    // fast is supported in program and function
+    // receive is supported in program only
     // return is supported in function only

 Type